 This guidance also clarifies that the Department’s Office of Aviation Enforcement and Proceedings (Enforcement Office) considers the failure to notify such consumers of the 24-hour reservation requirement to be unfair and deceptive in violation of 49 U.S.C. § 41712.
 It also considers the failure to offer a passenger a full refund in the original form of payment in the event of a cancellation request covered by the 24-hour reservation requirement to be an unfair and deceptive practice.

 Airlines fought the 24-hour rule.
 During the pandemic, they dropped change fees for domestic flights

 This 24-hour rule did not go over well with airlines.
 It was challenged in the court system as an overextension of DOT’s authority.
 The airline complainants lost their case.
 Their subsequent request to the US Supreme Court to change the regulation was also rebuffed by the highest court in the land when it refused to hear the case.

-Remember: According to the 24-hour rule, passengers have 24 hours to examine their airline tickets and cancel the flight with full reimbursement, or make changes to their tickets without charge.
+Remember: According to the 24-hour rule, passengers have 24 hours to examine their airline tickets and cancel the flight with full reimbursement.
+Or travelers can make changes to their tickets without charge — both domestic and international.
 This is another case where Travelers United was instrumental in working with DOT to put this rule into effect for American airline passengers.

 Charlie Leocha is the President of Travelers United.
 He has been working in Washington, DC, for the past 11 years with Congress, the Department of Transportation and industry stakeholders on travel issues.
 He was the first consumer representative to the Advisory Committee for Aviation Consumer Protections appointed by the Secretary of Transportation from 2012 through 2018.